 Have you been involved in an automobile or motor vehicle accident?
 Our skilled and dedicated Texas auto accident attorneys are here to help.
 Automobile accidents are the most common type of personal injury.
 According to the National Highway Traffic Safety Commission, someone in the United States is involved in a car accident every 10 seconds.
-It is possible that 1 or 2 people have been injured in the time it has taken you to read this paragraph.
-Unfortunately this means that you will most likely be involved in a motor vehicle accident in your life time.
+1 or 2 people may have been injured in the time it has taken you to read this paragraph.
+Unfortunately, this means that you will most likely be involved in a motor vehicle accident in your lifetime.
 Occurrences of motor vehicle accidents have increased in recent years for a variety of reasons, which we discuss below.
 If you’ve been injured in a car accident in Texas, our attorneys may be able to help.
 Under the law, automobile accidents are typically considered “negligence”.
-When operating a vehicle, drivers are supposed to operate their vehicle responsibly and with “reasonable care under the circumstances”.
+When operating a vehicle, drivers should operate it responsibly and with “reasonable care under the circumstances”.
 Failure to do so results in automobile accidents, where the offender acting in negligence will be required to pay damages or losses to the injured party.
 If you have been the victim of a negligent driver, contact a Texas auto accident lawyer at our office immediately.
 We are always ready to help.

 Causes of Auto Accidents:

 Auto accidents are caused by drivers driving irresponsibly.
 The two largest causes of vehicle-related accidents are drunk driving and speeding.
 Knowledgeable automobile accident attorneys in our office would be the best resources in determining who is at fault in a collision.
 If you have been injured in an accident through negligence of another, call the experienced and aggressive attorneys at our firm for a free consultation.
 There are absolutely no fees or costs unless we win money on your behalf.